rdegges/okta.github.io/hugo/content/docs/api/getting_started/rate-limits.md

 The first two header values are always `0` for concurrent rate limit errors.
 The third header reports an estimated time interval when the concurrent rate limit may be resolved.
 It is not a guarantee.

 The error condition resolves itself as soon as there is another concurrent thread available.
-No intervention is required.
+Normally, no intervention is required.
+However, if you notice frequent bursts of 429 errors, or if the concurrent rate limit isn't quickly resolved, you may be exceeding the concurrent rate limit.
+If you can't identify what is causing you to exceed the limit by examining activity in the log before the burst of 429 errors are logged, {{site.contact_support_lc}}.

 ### Example Error Response Events for Concurrent Rate Limit